HumaIlyas/Project-4/README.md

 * Icons of comments, messages, & trash-can at the news post displayed with text-decoration.<br>
 I adjusted this issue:
    * By changing the style of anchor tag: a {text-decoration: none;}

+### Validation of html code in post_detail.html
+One issue appeared during validation of html code in post_detail.html with the official [W3C HTML Validator](https://validator.w3.org/)
+* The last paragraph in the post content section of all the posts shows an error in the post detail page:<br>
+   (1) No 'p' element in scope but a 'p' end tag seen.<br>
+I adjusted this issue:
+   * By deleting the 'p' end tag, then there was no error and the following message was shown.<br>
+   (1) Document checking completed.
+No errors or warnings to show.<br>
+* However, this 'p' end tag is needed because there is also 'p' start tag for this 'p' end tag.
+Therefor, I kept this 'p' end tag in the last paragraph of post content section.

 ### Validation of JavaScript in message.js
 Some issues appeared during validation of JavaScript in message.js with the official [JSHint JavaScript Validator](https://jshint.com/)